Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Numerical experiments in model prediction

+To see why and where miscalibration and incorrect sharpness occur, we created average CRPS maps for NN-GPR and LM by averaging their raw CRPS scores in time rather than in time and space as was done to create Table \ref{tab:interval_metrics}.
+We then subtracted NN-GPR's CRPS maps from LM's CRPS maps to produce Figure \ref{fig:crps_diff}a.
+This panel shows the map of the differences by averaging over the entire prediction period.
 For the T2M predictions, NN-GPR tends to have lower CRPS scores over land, particularly in the northern hemisphere, while LM shows lower CRPS scores over the ocean.
 A clear pattern emerges near the equator for the TP predictions where NN-GPR again significantly improves in CRPS over LM.
 To see why these patterns emerge in both variables, we created a second set of maps in (Figure \ref{fig:crps_diff}b, \ref{fig:crps_diff}d).
-These panels show locations where NN-GPR has lower CRPS than LM (improvements) and locations where the reanalysis fields exhibit higher than average variance.
-Figures \ref{fig:crps_diff}b and \ref{fig:crps_diff}d indicate NN-GPR represents the reanalysis distribution better in regions of high variability.
-In areas of low variability, NN-GPR tends to overestimate the prediction intervals, which leads to high CRPS and high coverage.
+These panels show locations where NN-GPR has lower CRPS than LM (improvements) and locations where the reanalysis fields exhibit higher than an average variance.
+Figures \ref{fig:crps_diff}b and \ref{fig:crps_diff}d indicate NN-GPR represents the climate model distribution better in regions of high variability.
+In areas of low variability, NN-GPR tends to overestimate the prediction intervals, leading to high CRPS and and PIT scores.

-Combining the results from Table \ref{tab:point_metrics} with the maps in Figure \ref{fig:crps_diff}, we conclude that NN-GPR is more accurate than existing methods.
-However, its prediction intervals are often slightly too wide, i.e., under-confident.
-Wide prediction intervals lead to the higher CRPS and empirical coverage scores seen in Table \ref{tab:interval_metrics}.
-However, we also observed that NN-GPR tends to represent variability in high variance regions better than the other methods (Figure \ref{fig:crps_diff}).
-This means optimizing the variance term in NN-GPR favors representing high variance regions at the cost of being under-confident in low variance regions since all regions are constrained to share a single variance value.
+Combining the results from Table \ref{tab:point_metrics} with the maps in Figure \ref{fig:crps_diff}, we conclude that NN-GPR is generally more accurate than existing methods, but has relatively poorer UQ skill.
+Overly wide prediction intervals in regions of lower variability lead to the higher CRPS and higher PIT scores seen in Table \ref{tab:interval_metrics}.
+However, we also observed that NN-GPR represents variability in high variance regions better than the other methods (Figure \ref{fig:crps_diff}).
+This means optimizing the variance term in NN-GPR favors representing high-variance regions at the cost of being under-confident in low-variance regions since all regions are constrained to share a single variance value.

-\section{Global and regional projections under SSP245}
+\section{Global and regional projections under SSP2-4.5}